wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/events_overview.rst

 handlers if and when it succeeds.
 This can avoid the need to test that the object was properly initialized in the event handlers themselves.
 With `Bind()` they simply won't be called if it wasn't correctly initialized.

-As a slight extension of the above, the handlers can also be unbound at any time with `Unbind()` (and maybe rebound later).
+As a slight extension of the above, the handlers can also be unbound at any time with :meth:`EvtHandler.Unbind` () (and maybe rebound later).

 Almost last but very, very far from least is the flexibility which allows to bind an event to: